Namme: Plot

 Plot of Namme is not based on the traditional structure of narration, Zaza Khalvashi shows us mystic experience of slow cinema.
 There are no protagonists or antagonists, as the director said he wanted to express the atmosphere of the surrounding where he lives.

-On the opening scene we see the rock where the river flows, the shot is long and beautiful as the whole film.
-Namme is Ali's daughter with three mature brothers whose ideology of life is completely different, also Namme and her father live entirely exceptional from the other members of the family.
-One brother of Namme is Muslim guy, the other one is kind of atheist phenomenon and a teacher in single-pupil class, another guy is Christian Orthodox priest who participates in building of church, on the other hand Ali and Namme perform some pagan rituals and heal people with the water which is sacralized by the mystic fish that was inherited to the family by their ancestors, somehow family should hold the role of fishminder and Namme is obliged to follow her father's path because her brothers totally refused “father’s icon.”
+Namme is the daughter of the village’s healer, Ali, With three mature brothers whose ideologies are completely different.
+Namme and her father live entirely alone from the other members of the family.
+One brother of Namme is muslim, the second brother is atheist and a teacher, the third is a Christian Orthodox priest who’s singlehandedly building a church.
+Unlike the brothers, Ali and Namme perform pagan rituals and heal people with sacralized water, by the mystic fish that was inherited to the family by their ancestors.
+Namme is obliged to follow her father's path because her brothers decided not to.”

-During this silent-rhythmic and visual acoustic environment director tactically leaves this magical space and shows us urban surroundings and life, also building of weir is infiltrated in this quiet narrative.
-Because of some technical development for instance the building of weir evokes water pollution and fish becomes sick.
-Also there is an issue with the puritanity that the Namme isn't allowed to be in love affairs or this kind of relationships because her and water's power becomes useless.
-However she falls in love, power fades away step by step and Namme slowly becomes unable to cure people.
-She faces the dilemma: private life or sacralized traditions of family that can help people, finally she emancipates from the background and lets the fish go.
-In one of the latest shot she walks on water and fades away with the fog and maybe becomes the part of the universe, maybe she continues her private and non-mystic life, that's on the decision of the audience.
+During this silent-rhythmic environment, the director tactically leaves this magical space and shows us urban surroundings and life.
+Because of the technical development, the water gets polluted and the fish becomes sick.
+As we continue, we see that Namme isn't allowed to be in love affairs, due to the water's power becoming useless if so.
+Unfortunately, she does fall in love with a man she cures, as he shows her his favorite spot, a lake surrounded by mountains, which will be important in the end.
+As said, her power fades away.
+Namme slowly becomes unable to cure people.
+She faces the dilemma: her private life and destiny, or the sacralized traditions of her family, curing innocent people.

+In the end, she emancipates from the background and lets the fish go.
+In one of the last scenes, she walks on the water of a lake and then fades away with the fog, after releasing the fish.
+Some viewers assume that she became one with the universe, or that she continued her private and non-mystic life, that's on the decision of the audience.